New Jersey Child Custody Enforcement Lawyer

 Options When a Parent is Violating a Child Custody Agreement

-There are several actions that a New Jersey child custody enforcement attorney might recommend a parent take if their child custody agreement is being violated:
+There are several enforcement actions that a New Jersey family law attorney might recommend a parent take if their child custody agreement is being violated:

 Keep Detailed Records

 Writing down an account of each violation may come in useful down the road should legal action become necessary.
-A seasoned child custody enforcement lawyer in New Jersey could use these records to build a strong case to modify parenting orders.
+A seasoned child custody enforcement lawyer in NJ could use these records to build a strong case to modify parenting orders.

 Speak with the Other Parent